Battle of Sauðafell: Location

 Sauðafell was an important part of Daði's fief in western Iceland, close to his estate in Snóksdalur and vital to the Bishop's campaign against Lutheran influence in the country as it blocked his lines of communication in the West to the South of Iceland.

-The battle
+Battle

 Jón Arason brought with him a minimal force of around 100 men and took Sauðafell without opposition initially.
 Daði responded by secretly raising an elite force of similar size from his followers, half of which were heavily armored sveinar and half unarmored but equipped with guns.
 Mounted and covered in gray cloaks they marched under the cover of dark and foggy weather unnoticed by the Bishop's forces, surprising them early in the morning.
 The battle was nonetheless close fought and Daði was almost shot down by gunfire when he led his troops into the fray.

 After being cornered in the Church, the Bishop accepted Daði's terms and surrendered.
 The bishop was captured along with his two sons and they were executed on 7 November 1550.